You're too experienced

 The method behind Careersy AI already has the track record.

-Careersy AI runs on a real coaching practice.
-These are the people who came out of it.
+Careersy AI runs on a real coaching practice, Careersy Coaching.
+These are the clients who came out of it.
 They were stuck.
 They were invisible.
 They stopped guessing.

 "I was stuck in a frustrating cycle.
 Over a hundred applications with just one interview to show for it.
 Working with Eli changed everything.
 Best fit I've ever had, excellent compensation, fantastic team."